ldsufrpe/pysymmetry/README.md

-## Package for Representation Theory of Finite GroupsIn Sagemath (v01)
+## SageMath Package for Representation Theory of Finite Groups (v01)